 Stream-level throttling: The stream-level congestion control mechanism is similar to the circuit-level mechanism.
 ORs and OPs use relay sendme cells to implement end-to-end flow control for individual streams across circuits.
 Each stream begins with a packaging window (currently 500 cells), and increments the window by a fixed value (50) upon receiving a relay sendme cell.
-Rather than always returning a relay sendme cell as soon as enough cells have arrived, the stream-level congestion control also has to check whether data has been successfully flushed onto the TCP stream; it sends the relay sendme cell only when the number of bytes pending to be flushed is under some threshold (currently 10 cells' worth).
+Rather than always returning a relay sendme cell as soon as enough cells have arrived, the streamlevel congestion control also has to check whether data has been successfully flushed onto the TCP stream; it sends the relay sendme cell only when the number of bytes pending to be flushed is under some threshold (currently 10 cells' worth).

-These arbitrarily chosen parameters seem to give tolerable throughput and delay; see Section 7.
+These arbitrarily chosen parameters seem to give tolerable throughput and delay; see Section 8.

-4.7.
-Rendezvous Points and hidden services
+5 Rendezvous Points and hidden services

-Rendezvous points are a building block for locationhidden services (also known as responder anonymity) in the Tor network.
+Rendezvous points are a building block for location-hidden services (also known as responder anonymity) in the Tor network.
 Location-hidden services allow Bob to offer a TCP service, such as a webserver, without revealing his IP address.
 This type of anonymity protects against distributed DoS attacks: attackers are forced to attack the onion routing network because they do not know Bob's IP address.

 Our design for location-hidden servers has the following goals.
-Access-controlled: Bob needs a way to filter incoming requests, so an attacker cannot flood Bob simply by making many connections to him.
-Robust: Bob should be able to maintain a long-term pseudonymous identity even in the presence of router failure.
-Bob's service must not be tied to a single OR, and Bob must be able to tie his service to new ORs.
-Smear-resistant: A social attacker who offers an illegal or disreputable location-hidden service should not be able to "frame" a rendezvous router by making observers believe the router created that service.
-Application-transparent: Although we require users to run special software to access location-hidden servers, we must not require them to modify their applications.
+Access-control: Bob needs a way to filter incoming requests, so an attacker cannot flood Bob simply by making many connections to him.
+Robustness: Bob should be able to maintain a long-term pseudonymous identity even in the presence of router failure.
+Bob's service must not be tied to a single OR, and Bob must be able to migrate his service across ORs.
+Smear-resistance: A social attacker should not be able to "frame" a rendezvous router by offering an illegal or disreputable location-hidden service and making observers believe the router created that service.
+Applicationtransparency: Although we require users to run special software to access location-hidden servers, we must not require them to modify their applications.

 We provide location-hiding for Bob by allowing him to advertise several onion routers (his introduction points) as contact points.
-He may do this on any robust efficient keyvalue lookup system with authenticated updates, such as a distributed hash table (DHT) like CFS [11]3 Alice, the client, chooses an OR as her rendezvous point.
+He may do this on any robust efficient keyvalue lookup system with authenticated updates, such as a distributed hash table (DHT) like CFS [11].3 Alice, the client, chooses an OR as her rendezvous point.
 She connects to one of Bob's introduction points, informs him of her rendezvous point, and then waits for him to connect to the rendezvous point.
 This extra level of indirection helps Bob's introduction points avoid problems associated with serving unpopular files directly (for example, if Bob serves material that the introduction point's community finds objectionable, or if Bob's service tends to get attacked by network vandals).
 The extra level of indirection also allows Bob to respond to some requests and ignore others.